NFL FREE AGENCY QUESTIONS & ANSWERS

 A: Players become restricted free agents when they complete three accrued seasons and their contract expires.
 Unrestricted free agents have completed four or more accrued seasons with an expired contract.

 A: Six or more regular-season games on a club's active/inactive, reserved-injured or "physically unable to perform" lists.

 Q: Other than accrued seasons, what determines a restricted free agent?

 A: He has received a "qualifying" offer (a salary level predetermined by the Collective Bargaining Agreement between the league and its players) from his old club.
 He can negotiate with any club through April 15.
 Then, because of the qualifying offer, his rights revert exclusively to his old club on April 15.
 Prior to April 16, if the restricted free agent accepts an offer sheet from a new club, his old club can match the offer and retain him because it has the "right of first refusal."
 If the old club does not match the offer, it can possibly receive draft-choice compensation depending on the amount of its qualifying offer.

 Q: What determines an unrestricted free agent?

 A: A player with four or more accrued seasons whose contract has expired.
-He is free to sign with any club, with no compensation owed to his old club, through June 15.
-On June 16, his rights revert to his old club if it made a "tender" offer (110 percent of last years salary) to him by June 1.
+He is free to sign with any club, with no compensation owed to his old club, through July 15.
+On July 16, his rights revert to his old club if it made a "tender" offer (110 percent of last year's salary) to him by June 1.
 His old club then has until the 10th week of the season (November 10) to sign him.
-If he does not sign by the 10th week, he must sit out the season.
+If he does not sign by November 10, he must sit out the season.
 If no tender is offered by June 1, the player can be signed by any club at any time throughout the season.